danipetra/Pint-Toss/README.txt.txt

 TODO:
 Programming:
-Automatic player and enemy rotation after the ball touches the ground/basket OnFire system
+OnFire system
 Respawn player and enemy after each throw, base it on a grid.
 You have to keep opponents at a minimum distance (xSpace occupied*3)